-Fishing is an age old practice in India.
-Major share of the fish landings in India, where a multi species, multi gear fishery exists is from the coastal fishery (Sajeevan and Nair, 2006).
 Tuna fishery in India consists of both targeted longliners and multipurpose coastal fishing fleets.
 India's tuna fishing fleet includes traditional, motorized and mechanised boats operating various traditional gears, small pole and line boats, small longliners and industrial longliners.
 Except the Industrial tuna long liners and pole and line boats other fishing fleets are aimed at multi species fishery.
 Tuna and allied resources also caught by these fleets as by-catch.

-The total production of tunas and tuna-like fishes, including neritic and oceanic tunas, billfishes and seerfishes during the year 2012 was 179,625 tonnes against a total production of 159924 tonnes during the year 2011.
-An increase in the tuna landings by the oceanic and by coastal fishery sector was noticed during the year under report.
+The total production of tunas and tuna-like fishes, including neritic and oceanic tunas, billfishes and seerfishes during the year 2013 was192,777 tonnes against a total production of 179,625 tonnes during the year 2012(Premchand et al., 2013).
+An increase in the tuna landings by the oceanic fishery and decrease in the landings of coastal fishery sector was noticed during the year under report.